 Supervisors: Ravinder Dahiya (School of Engineering) and Philippe Schyns (School of Psychology).

-The research on tactile skin or e-skin has attracted significant interest recently because it is important for safe human-robot interaction.
-The focus thus far has been on imitating some of the features of human touch sensing.
-However, skin is not just the medium to feel the real world.
-It is also the medium to express one’s feeling through gestures.
-For example, the skin on face is very much needed to express the emotions such as varying degree of happiness, sadness or anger etc. This important role of skin has not received any attention so far and for the first time this project will explore this direction by developing programmable soft e-skin patches with embedded micro actuators.
-Building on the flexible and soft electronics research in the school of engineering and the social robotics research in Institute of Neuroscience & Psychology, this project will attempt achieve the following scientific and technological goals:
+Research on tactile skin or e-skin has attracted significant interest recently as it is the key underpinning technology for safe physical interaction between humans and machines such as robots.
+Thus far, eSkin research has focussed on imitating some of the features of human touch sensing.
+However, skin is not just designed for feeling the real world, it is also a medium to express feeling through gestures.
+For example, the skin on the face, which can fold and wrinkle into specific patterns, allows us to express emotions such as varying degrees of happiness, sadness or anger.
+Yet, this important role of skin has not received any attention so far.
+Here, for the first time, this project will explore the emotion signal generation capacities of skin by developing programmable soft e-skin patches with embedded micro actuators that will emulate real skin movements.
+Building on the flexible and soft electronics research in the James Watt School of Engineering and the social robotics research in Institute of Neuroscience & Psychology, this project aims to achieve the following scientific and technological goals:

-- To identify the suitable actuation method to generate simple emotive features such as wrinkles on forehead.
+- Identify suitable actuation methods to generate simple emotive features such as wrinkles on the forehead

-- To develop a soft eSkin patch with embedded microactutors.
+- Develop a soft eSkin patch with embedded microactutors

-- To develop an AI approach aimed at programming and controlling the actuators.
+- Develop an AI approach to program and control the actuators

 Conversational Venue Recommendation